 - Google Sheets, Slides, Docs for file collaboration and distribution,

-- Hangouts for verbal (chat) and non-verbal (audio and video communications),
+- Google Chat for verbal (chat) and non-verbal (audio and video communications),

-- Hangouts Meet to host and attend meetings including the screen share feature to ensure that all parties are on the same page, and
+- Google Meet to host and attend meetings including the screen share feature to ensure that all parties are on the same page, and

 - G Suite marketplace with a wide range of APIs to enhance and automate tasks.